data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 - Feature importance analysis

 Each group will be assigned:
-- a Google account with Colab Pro; create 5 Google accounts/collab, ai4ph data challenge team 1-5, upload data.
+- A Google account with Colab Pro;
 - The data for one of the five cities.

 ## Datasets